gcermsu/pcxarray/README.md

 ## Overview

 `pcxarray` bridges the gap between Microsoft's Planetary Computer STAC API and modern Python geospatial workflows.
-It enables you to query satellite imagery using simple geometries and automatically load the results as analysis-ready xarray DataArrays with proper spatial reference handling, mosaicking, and preprocessing.
+It enables querying satellite imagery using simple geometries and automatically loads the results as analysis-ready xarray DataArrays with proper spatial reference handling, mosaicking, and preprocessing.
+This package is designed to work seamlessly with Dask for lazy execution and distributed processing, making it ideal for large-scale geospatial data analysis.

 ### Key Concepts

-- **Geometry-based queries**: Use any shapely geometry to define your area of interest
+- **Geometry-based queries**: Use any shapely geometry to define areas of interest
 - **Automatic spatial processing**: Handle reprojection, resampling, and mosaicking transparently
 - **Dask integration**: Lazy loading and parallel processing for large datasets
 - **Analysis-ready data**: Get properly georeferenced xarray DataArrays ready for analysis